open-pack/openpack-toolkit/docs/openpack-dataset/data-collection/sessions.md

 ### Scenario.4 (S4)

 To simulate a busy working time, we rushed the subjects by introducing an auditory alarm in Scenario 3.
-We measured the average duration of a work period performed by a subject in prior sessions, and we started periodic alarms (30-45 s interval) when the elapsed time of a period exceeded about 80\% of the average duration.
+We measured the average duration of a work period performed by a subject in prior sessions, and we started periodic alarms (30-45 s intervals) when the elapsed time of a period exceeded about 80\% of the average duration.

 ## Recording Sessions

 This is a list of recorded sessions.
-Each subjects peformed up to 5 sessions and each session has ID like `S0100`.
+Each subject performed up to 5 sessions and each session has a ID like `S0100`.
 The pair of user ID and session ID can be used to identify the unique data segments.
 The segment between `Start` and `End` specifies the start and end points of the annotation.